 Samantha explained, “My most recent experience has been as the clinical lead/deputy manager in a nursing home, covering areas such as palliative care, dementia care, and chronic conditions such as chronic obstructive pulmonary disease, Parkinson’s disease and heart failure.”

 Samantha is extremely passionate about care and she will always go the extra mile for her customers.
 She is a Registered Nurse with the Nursing & Midwifery Council.

 Louise Bentley, Registered Nurse

 Louise has over 20 years’ experience within the care sector, including holding key positions such as a Head of Clinical and as a Care Quality Commission Registered Manager.
+Throughout her career, Louise has worked with many different companies and each one has helped her to progress further.
 She is committed to ensuring that the people she supports with packages of person-centred care are happy and that their needs are fully met.

 Louise explained, “It’s important to me that our customers at Helping Hands have the chance to be open to every possible opportunity.
 I try and remove barriers which may be preventing that from happening without compromising their safety.

 “When I first qualified as a nurse, I decided to go into critical care, working in theatres and intensive treatment units before becoming a continuing care team leader.
 At the same time, I was able to work in the paediatric sector with children who had been diagnosed with complex conditions and life limiting illnesses.”